hdparmar/Tradifusion/README.md

 # Tradifusion
-Tradifusion Refined: Evaluating and tuning the Diffusion Model for Irish Traditional Music.
+Tradifusion Refined: Evaluating and tuning the Riffusion Model for Irish Traditional Music.

 # Focus of the project
 The project will investigate the following research questions:
 The main question
-- Can the Diffusion model produce good results for generating Irish Traditional music?
+- Can the Riffusion model produce good results for generating Irish Traditional music that is similar?
     - Yeaapp!!
-- How close can we get with Diffusion Model(s)?
+- How close can we get with Riffusion Model?
     - Pretty close!
 - What challenges are involved in fine-tuning the model for Irish Traditional music?
     - Dataset creation, time taken to train for good results and resources.
 - Can the fine-tuned model generate Irish Traditional music that is comparable in quality to human-composed Irish Traditional music?
 If not, what is the reason?
-    - It can produce music similar to Irish Traditional Music, comparable yes but not in the same quality as human-composed music mainly because of downstream methods to conver spectrogram back to audio.
+    - It can produce music similar to Irish Traditional Music, comparable yes but not in the same quality as human-composed music.

 The project is of interest to the field of Music Technology, Culture and Generative AI.
 It can be of interest to researchers, practitioners, and enthusiasts in these fields who are interested in exploring the possibilities of AI-generated music and its potential applications and limitations.

 <p align="center">
   <img alt="Sequential visualization of a diffusion process model fine-tuned on Irish traditional tune spectrograms, showing the transition from random noise at step 0 to structured data at step 50.
 The top row labeled 'Forward Process' shows the gradual formation of patterns, while the bottom row labeled 'Reverse Process' illustrates the deconstruction back to noise" src="images/Step 50.png" title="Visualization of Diffusion Process on Irish Tune Spectrograms - From Chaos to Harmony and Back">
   <br>
-  <em>Figure: Visualization of Diffusion Process on Irish Traditional Tunes Spectrogram - From Chaos to Harmony and Back</em>
+  <em>Figure: Visualization of Diffusion Process on Irish Traditional Tunes Spectrogram</em>
 </p>

 ### Testing the Inference pipeline ▶️